konstantindenerz/angular-lazy-loading-modules-different-server/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.0.0-next.4.

+## Prerequesits

+- Node V. 10.9.x or later
+- Angular CLI 9.0.0-next.4

 ## Start

+1. Clone this repository

+2. `npm i` to intall all needed modules.

-`npm start` to start the demo.
+3. `npm start` to start the demo.

     - creates an production build of admin (custom elements bundle) and copies it to the `server/module/admin` Folder.
     - starts the mock api server to provide modules information and admin bundle
     - starts the demo app

+There you go: demo runs at [localhost:4200](http://localhost:4200/#/dashboard)